-Dr. Berman specializes in the treatment of young adults suffering from substance use disorders and co-occurring mental health disorders.
-He serves as Director of Psychiatric Serves for SOBA College Recovery; Executive Medical Director for Discovery Institute for Addictive Disorders; and Senior Psychiatric Consultant for IHSC in the U.S. Dept. of Homeland Security.
-He is a member of the Dept. of Psychiatry at Rutgers Robert Wood Johnson Medical School and is Board-certified in General, Addiction, and Consultation Psychiatry and Addiction Medicine.
+Dr. Berman specializes in the treatment of young adults with substance use and co-occurring mental health disorders.
+He serves as Medical Director for SOBA New Jersey, Director of Addiction Psychiatry for Avenues Recovery, and Senior Psychiatric Consultant for IHSC in the US Dept. of Homeland Security.
+Dr. Berman is a member of the Department of Psychiatry at Rutgers Robert Wood Johnson Medical School and is Board-certified in General, Addiction, and Consultation Psychiatry and Addiction Medicine.
+He retired following 22 years of service with the US Army Reserve where he specialized in treating post traumatic stress and chronic pain.
 A Distinguished Fellow of the American Society of Addiction Medicine, he served as President of the NJ Society of Addiction Medicine (NJSAM).

 Dr. Aliza Frohlich

 Dr. Frohlich is the Director of Guidance at Yavneh Academy Middle School in Paramus, New Jersey.
 Dr. Frohlich has a doctorate in School and Child Clinical Psychology from Yeshiva University's Ferkauf Graduate School of Psychology, a Masters degree and Specialist’s Certificate in School Psychology from Queens College, a Master’s degree in Jewish Education from YU's Azrieli Graduate Institute, and a Judaic teaching certification from the Michlalah Jerusalem College for Women.
 She is the President of the Yeshiva Counseling Network, an organization of psychologists and counselors in Yeshivot of the Metropolitan area.